HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_04/Check_Points_Ch04.md

 		// prints c because the increment is done after usage System.out.println(y++);

-		// prints -2 beacuse there is an auto conversion to int before subraction
+		// prints -2 beacuse there is an auto conversion to int before the subraction
         System.out.println(x - y);
    	}